knative/serving/docs/spec/errors.md

 indicate the current state of resources to a user.
 Elafros resources should follow these patterns:

-1. Each resource should define a small number of terminal success conditions as Types.
-This should bias towards fewer than 5 high-level error categories which are separate and meaningful for customers.
-For a Revision, these might be `BuildSucceeded`, `ResourcesProvisioned` and `ContainerHealthy`.
+1. Each resource should define a small number of success conditions as Types.
+This should bias towards fewer than 5 high-level progress categories which are separate and meaningful for customers.
+For a Revision, these might be `BuildSucceeded`, `ResourcesAvailable` and `ContainerHealthy`.
-2. Where it makes sense, resources should define a top-level "happy state" resource which indicates that the resourc is set up correctly and ready to serve.
-This should be named `Ready`.
+2. Where it makes sense, resources should define a top-level "happy state" condition type which indicates that the resource is set up correctly and ready to serve.
+For long-running resources, this should be named `Ready`.
+For objects which run to completion, the object should be named `Succeeded`.
+3. Each condition's status should be one of:
+   * `Unknown` when the controller is actively working to achieve the condition.
+   * `False` when the reconciliation has failed.
+This should be a terminal failure state until user action occurs.
+   * `True ` when the reconciliation has succeeded.
+Once all transition conditions have succeeded, the "happy state" condition should be set to `True`.

+   Type names should be chosen such that these interpretations are clear:

+   > `BuildSucceeded` works because `True` = success and `False` = failure.

+   > `BuildCompleted` does not, because `False` could mean "in-progress".

+   Conditions may also be omitted entirely if reconciliation has been skipped.
+When all conditions have succeeded, the "happy state" should clear other conditions for output legibility.
+Until the "happy stnate" is set, conditions should be persisted for the benefit of UI tools representing progress on the outcome.

-3. Terminal conditions should be set to `Unknown` while they are being reconciled towards success or failure.
-Terminal failure conditions (conditions with status `False`) should also supply additional details about the failure in the "Reason" and "Message" sections -- both of these should be considered to have unlimited cardinality, unlike Type.
+4. Conditions with a status of `False` will also supply additional details about the failure in the "Reason" and "Message" sections -- both of these should be considered to have unlimited cardinality, unlike Type.
+If a resource has a "happy state" type, it will surface the `Reason` and `Message` from the first failing sub Conditions.

 Example user and system error scenarios are included below along with how the status is presented to CLI and UI tools via the API.